santiagoaloi/data_talks/README.md

 What attributes should be considered as Profile, Events, and Inventory data points with their respective data types (string, integer, etc.)

-- What unique key(s) do you suggest we apply to identify a supporter,
+- What unique key(s) do you suggest we apply to identify a match.
-- What unique key(s) do you suggest we apply to identify a purchase
+- What unique key(s) do you suggest we apply to identify a purchase.
-- What unique key(s) do you suggest we apply to identify a match
+- What unique key(s) do you suggest we apply to identify a supporter.
-- If there are any columns you suggest to not import with a reasoning
+- If there are any columns you suggest to not import with a reasoning.
-- What kind of data cleaning practices you would recommend performing before ingesting the data, what potential data quality issues you spot in the sample data
+- What kind of data cleaning practices you would recommend performing before ingesting the data, what potential data quality issues you spot in the sample data.

 ## Project setup